-Rheumatoid arthritis, systemic lupus erythematosus ("SLE"), psoriasis, inflammatory bowel disease ("IBD") and multiple sclerosis ("MS") are autoimmune and inflammatory diseases that require ongoing therapy and afflict more than 6,000,000 patients in the United States.
-Of these, approximately 2,000,000 people are afflicted with rheumatoid arthritis.
+Rheumatoid arthritis, systemic lupus erythematosus ("SLE"), psoriasis, inflammatory bowel disease ("IBD") and multiple sclerosis ("MS") are autoimmune and inflammatory diseases that require ongoing therapy and afflict more than 6 million patients in the United States.
+Of these, approximately 2 million people are afflicted with rheumatoid arthritis.
 Autoimmune disease occurs when the patient's immune system goes awry, initiating a cascade of events which results in an attack by the patient's immune system against otherwise healthy tissue and often includes inflammation of the involved tissue.
 In rheumatoid arthritis, the disease attacks the synovial lining of the patient's joints, usually resulting in the destruction of the joints of the hands, hips and knees.
-The patient's condition evolves from constantly painful joints to the disability of deformed, misaligned joints.
+The patient's condition evolves from constructive states in the hands in the states condition evolves from constantly painful joints to the disability of deformed, misaligned joints.
 Autoimmune diseases such as rheumatoid arthritis are typically treated with products such as steroids and nonsteroidal, anti-inflammatory agents and with other therapies, all of which are limited for several reasons, including their lack of specificity and ineffectiveness when used chronically.
 Furthermore, steroids suppress the immune system and make the patient susceptible to infections while nonsteroidal, anti-inflammatory agents have been implicated in the formation of gastro-intestinal ulcerations.